MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/4-implement-github-action.md

-In this exercise, you'll implement and test a simple CI/CD pipeline by doing the following:
+In this exercise, you'll implement and test a CI/CD pipeline by performing the following tasks:

 - Set up permissions to deploy to ACR and AKS from GitHub
 - Create a GitHub Action to implement a simple CI/CD pipeline